-- 1. Select the graph icon (M) in the Name column of the event to drill-down in to detailed information about the volume. - 2.
+- 1. In the classic user interface, select the graph icon (iii) in the Name column of the event to drill-down in to detailed information about the volume. - 2.
 Select the [Topology] tab.
 The Device View page displays the volume's relationships to other IT infrastructure components.
-Mousing over a device displays information about that device:

-3. Double-clicking on a device opens the topology view for that device.
-In this example, double-clicking on the VMware datastore related to the volume shows the relationships between the datastore and VMware Virtual Machines:

-4. From here, you can look at and drill-down to each virtual machine to see which virtual machine is consuming the most storage.
+Mousing over a device displays information about that device. - 3.
+Double-clicking on a device opens the topology view for that device.
+In this example, double-clicking on the VMware datastore related to the volume shows the relationships between the datastore and VMware Virtual Machines - 4.
+From here, you can look at and drill-down to each virtual machine to see which virtual machine is consuming the most storage.